katybrooks/data-tutorials/tutorials/hcp/01_GettingStarted/tutorial.md

 ## Prerequisites

 - Download the [Cloudera Cybersecurity Platform sandbox](http://needlink.com)
-- Make sure you can open Ambari in the sandbox at http://mobius.local:8080
+- Make sure you can open Ambari in the sandbox at http://mobius.local:8080 (If you can't please complete [this tutorial](../HostNameSetup/tu).

 ## Outline